 ABOUT ACT SCHOOL

 ACT School is an education program offered through NMTSA, a nonprofit 501(c)3 organization.
-For 35 years, NMTSA has been committed to the use of best practice approaches and to the continuous review of research related to neurologic impairments (autism in particular), education, and communication.
+For over 35 years, NMTSA has been committed to the use of best practice approaches and to the continuous review of research related to neurologic impairments (autism in particular), education, and communication.

 NMTSA staff members maintain communication with a variety of individuals involved in autism research, and follow the most current information on brain-research related to autism and other movement regulation disorders.
 NMTSA and ACT staff then utilize the standard, evidence-based practice model of integrating clinical findings and patient report/values with the most current empirical research evidence available.

 Educational Program Development

 ACT (Assuming Competence Today) School was conceptualized in August 2005, by incorporating empirical findings from an intensive summer therapy program, Kris’ Camp, and 35 years of clinical experiences working with persons with autism.
 ACT was approved as a private day school by the Arizona Department of Education in February 2007 (certified to serve students in grades 1-12) and began providing its elementary education services on February 5, 2007.

 Although 2007 was the first year for the ACT educational program, this classroom model had been used successfully in recurring Kris’ Camp therapy programs since 1995.
 Additionally, the corresponding treatment philosophy had been implemented by NMTSA therapists for over 28 years.